uraimo/SwiftyGPIO/README.md

 You'll be able to configure port attributes and read/write the current GPIOs value, use the [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) interfaces (via hardware if your board provides them or using software big-banging SPI), comunicate over a bus with [I2C](https://learn.sparkfun.com/tutorials/i2c), generate a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) to drive external displays, servos, leds and more complex sensors, interact with devices that expose [UART](https://learn.sparkfun.com/tutorials/serial-communication) serial connections using AT commands or custom protocols, and finally connect to [1-Wire](https://en.wikipedia.org/wiki/1-Wire) devices.

-See the *[libraries](#libraries)* for some device libraries built using SwiftyGPIO.
+While you'll still be able to develop your project with Xcode or another IDE, the library is built to run exclusively on Linux ARM Boards (RaspberryPis, BeagleBones, ODROIDs, OrangePis, etc...).

-The library is built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, CHIP, etc...) with accessible GPIO pins.
+Examples of  *[device libraries](#libraries)* and *[complete projects](#awesome-projects)* built using SwiftyGPIO that you can use as inspiration for your own DIY hardware projects are listed below, **have fun!**

 ##### Content:
 - [Supported Boards](#supported-boards)